quii/learn-go-with-tests/http-server.md

 ```
 ## Write enough code to make it pass

-Remember we are deliberately commits sins, so an if statement based on the request's method will do the trick.
+Remember we are deliberately committing sins, so an if statement based on the request's method will do the trick.

 ```go
 func (p *PlayerServer) ServeHTTP(w http.ResponseWriter, r *http.Request) {